jamboree/cout/_drafts/2014-07-20-pack-unpack-without-using-tuple.md

 p(do_something);
 {% endhighlight %}

-But wait, it doesn't support move-only types.
-And there's another nice c++1y feature -- init-capture -- which lets you do something like:
+However, it doesn't support move-only types.
+Before we step further, there's another noticeable c++1y feature -- init-capture, which lets you do something like:

 {% highlight c++ %}
 template<class T>